Ghost-recon231/CinemaApplication/README.md

- below is a sample structure of the project
+ below is a sample structure of the project new changes will be

 KinoMVC/
 ├── pom.xml                              # Maven Konfiguration